websight-io/docs/docs/docs/developers/development/index.md

 ![Create space - pages configuration](img19.png)

 In the second step, the Space template needs to be selected for Pages Space creation.
-The list contains the ‘Example Project Pages’ template defined using the `/apps/example-project/templates/pagesspace` resource.
+The list contains the _Example Project Pages_ template defined using the `/apps/example-project/templates/pagesspace` resource.
-The Pages Space template resource must have `sling:resourceType` set to `ws:PagesTemplate` and should provide the allowedChildren property (which defines the list of allowed pages templates to create).
+The Pages Space template resource must have `sling:resourceType` set to `ws:PagesTemplate` and should provide the `allowedChildren` property (which defines the list of allowed pages templates to create).

 ![Page template - resource](img20.png)